exercism/gleam/concepts/bit-strings/about.md

 ## Prepending and appending

 You can both prepend and append to an existing bit string using the bit string syntax.
-The `:bit_string` annotation must be used on the existing bit string if it's of variable size.
+The `:bit_string` annotation must be used for the existing bit string.

 ```gleam
 let value = <<0b110:3, 0b001:3>>